Missouri: Literature

 Missouri is the native state of Mark Twain.
 His novels The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn are set in his boyhood hometown of Hannibal.
 Authors Kate Chopin, T. S. Eliot and Tennessee Williams were from St. Louis.
 Kansas City-born writer William Least Heat-Moon resides in Rocheport.
 He is best known for Blue Highways, a chronicle of his travels to small towns across America, which was on The New York Times Bestseller list for 42 weeks in 1982–1983.
 Novelist Daniel Woodrell, known for depicting life in the Missouri Ozarks, was born in Springfield and lives in West Plains.

-Film

-Filmmaker, animator, and businessman Walt Disney spent part of his childhood in the Linn County town of Marceline before settling in Kansas City.
-Disney began his artistic career in Kansas City, where he founded the Laugh-O-Gram Studio.

-Several film versions of Mark Twain's novels The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn have been made.
-Meet Me in St. Louis, a musical involving the 1904 St. Louis World's Fair, starred Judy Garland.
-Part of the 1983 road movie National Lampoon's Vacation was shot on location in Missouri, for the Griswolds' trip from Chicago to Los Angeles.
-The Thanksgiving holiday film Planes, Trains, and Automobiles was partially shot at Lambert–St. Louis International Airport.
-White Palace was filmed in St. Louis.
-The award-winning 2010 film Winter's Bone was shot in the Ozarks of Missouri.
-Up in the Air starring George Clooney was filmed in St. Louis.
-John Carpenter's Escape from New York was filmed in St. Louis during the early 1980s due to a large number of abandoned buildings in the city.
-The 1973 movie Paper Moon, which starred Ryan and Tatum O'Neal, was partly filmed in St. Joseph.
-Most of HBO's film Truman (1995) was filmed in Kansas City, Independence, and the surrounding area; Gary Sinise won an Emmy for his portrayal of Harry Truman in the film.
-Ride With the Devil (1999), starring Jewel and Tobey Maguire, was filmed in the countryside of Jackson County (where the historical events of the film actually took place).
-Gone Girl, a 2014 film starring Ben Affleck, Rosamund Pike, Neil Patrick Harris, and Tyler Perry, was filmed in Cape Girardeau.

 Sports

 Missouri hosted the 1904 Summer Olympics at St. Louis, the first time the games were hosted in the United States.